esotericpig/jeso/README.md

 buddy.get*(*);
 ```

 A Safe Mode has been added for convenience.
 If the user ever moves their mouse, then **UserIsActiveException** will be thrown.
 After each operation, it just checks the mouse coordinates, while updating its internal coordinates accordingly to the operations.

+In addition, the pressed keys and pressed mouse buttons are stored internally if Release Mode is on (on by default), so that you can release everything currently pressed down to alleviate problems for the user when active.

 Example:

 ```Java
 BotBuddy buddy = BotBuddy.builder().build();